Falko Steinbach

 Falko Steinbach (born 30 September 1957 in Aachen, West Germany) is a German/American pianist, composer and piano pedagogue.
-As a Steinway Artist, Steinbach is described as an expert in the classical repertory, and a specialist in contemporary music.
 In 1999, he joined the music faculty at the University of New Mexico and became a full professor of piano in 2010.
-He was granted US citizenship in 2011, and now as a dual national continues an extended international performance career as a soloist, recording artist and collaborative performer in America, Europe and Asia.
-He is a noted teacher of piano and composition, and author of several significant pedagogical works including an acclaimed volume on piano methodology, “A Compendium of Piano Technique”.
-He is frequently invited to give lectures, master classes, and recitals at international music festivals, academic conferences, and universities worldwide, and to act as judge for national and international piano competitions.
+He was granted US citizenship in 2011.
+He is a noted teacher of piano and composition, and author of several pedagogical works including an acclaimed volume on piano methodology, “A Compendium of Piano Technique”.